Become A Bricklayer's Apprentice

 - Be in good physical shape.
 The physically demanding nature of this work requires that apprentices be in good physical condition before starting apprenticeship programs.
 This reduces the risk of accidents and injuries.

-Step 3: Complete a Diploma or Degree Program
+Step 3: Complete a Diploma or Degree Program to Advance Your Career

-Aspiring bricklayers may benefit from completing masonry programs at community or technical colleges.
+You may benefit from completing masonry programs at community or technical colleges.
 Some of these programs award academic credit for apprenticeship hours or are designed to supplement apprenticeship programs.
 These programs can provide additional technical knowledge and may provide the option for students to transfer to 4-year universities.